North Carolina A&T State University: Expansion and growth

-In 1925, Dr. Ferdinand D. Bluford was selected as the third president of the college, and A&T became a member of the Colored Intercollegiate Athletic Association (now known as the Central Intercollegiate Athletic Association).
-The next year, the college's National Alumni Association was established.
+In 1925, Ferdinand D. Bluford was selected as the third president of the college and A&T became a member of the Colored Intercollegiate Athletic Association (now known as the Central Intercollegiate Athletic Association).
+The next year, the college's national alumni association was established.
 In 1928, the 27-year ban on female students was lifted as the college once again was granted co-educational status.
 By December 1931, female students were allowed, for the first time, to participate in the student government as members of the student council.
 In 1939, the college was authorized to grant the Master of Science degree in education and certain other fields.
 Two years later, the first Master of Science degree was awarded.

 The 1940s and 1950s saw the college expand its land holdings.
 In 1946, the college acquired 96 acre of land adjacent to the original 14 acre campus.
 In 1953, the School of Nursing was established, with the first class graduating four years later.
-1955 saw more changes, as Dr. Warmoth T. Gibbs was selected as the fourth president of the college.
+1955 saw more changes, as Warmoth T. Gibbs was selected as the fourth president of the college.
 Two years later, the college experienced another name change to the "Agricultural and Technical College of North Carolina".
-In that same year, the college's first white student, Rodney Jaye Miller of Greensboro, was admitted.
+In that same year, the college's first white student, Rodney Jaye Miller, of Greensboro, was admitted.
 In 1959, the college was fully accredited by the Southern Association of Colleges and Schools (SACS).

 Civil Rights Movement

 On February 1, 1960, four male freshmen helped spark the civil rights movement in the South.
-Ezell Blair (Jibreel Khazan), Joseph McNeil, Franklin McCain, and David Richmond "sat in" at an all white eating establishment (Woolworth's) and demanded equal service at the lunch counter.
-The actions of the four freshmen gained momentum as other students of the university joined them in their non-violent protest to desegregate Woolworth's lunch counter, which became known as the Greensboro sit-ins.
+Ezell Blair (Jibreel Khazan), Joseph McNeil, Franklin McCain, and David Richmond "sat in" at an all-white eating establishment (Woolworth's) and demanded equal service at the lunch counter.
+The actions of the four freshmen gained momentum as other students of the college joined them in their non-violent protest to desegregate Woolworth's lunch counter, which became known as the Greensboro sit-ins.
 By the end of July 1960, Blair, McNeil, McCain and Richmond were dubbed the A&T Four.